 The first session with a DBT therapist will include a thorough “intake” to:

 Boundaries, treatment procedures and goals of treatment are set immediately.
-DBT requires a thorough understanding of what is expected from therapist and client.
+DBT requires a thorough understanding of what is expected from the therapist and client.
 If an agreement is reached, the orientation process begins, and a written contract will be signed for treatment.
-Without this contractual agreement, there is no treatment.

 Once the orientation is complete, the client will be started in an educational skills training group and continue weekly therapy sessions.
-The group meets for 2.5 hours per week and requires attendance.
+The group meets for 2.5 hours per week and attendance is required.
 New concepts and skills are presented each week.
-Group will end with new practice homework to reinforce skills and to help generalize skills to all settings.
-The groups are structured.
-Group follows the same agenda each week: Mindfulness activity, homework review, new learning, and homework assignment.
+Group will end with new practice homework to reinforce skills and help people practice them in a variety of settings.
+The groups are structured, following the same agenda each week: Mindfulness activity, homework review, new learning, and homework assignment.
 It takes six months of adherence to weekly meetings to complete the skills training group and graduate.

 Finding a CBT therapist is fairly easy since it is a widely used treatment.
 Therapists generally publish their education and training on their professional websites.
 Their credentials also appear when they list themselves on searchable online directories.
 Searching can be done by provider’s name or simply by location.

 Finding a qualified DBT therapist is a bit trickier.
 There are many therapists who take short courses in DBT therapy, but have not completed certification.
-First try Dr. Linehan’s website search at: DBT – Linehan to find a DBT therapist with certification.
-Please read the article Certification versus a Certificate on Dr. Linehan’s website to understand the different levels of training and how it affects DBT treatment.
+First try Dr. Linehan’s website search tool to find a DBT therapist with certification.